-Gro up Comp any
+Group Company

 2015 2014 2015 2014

-Minimum lease payments under operating

-leases recognised as expense 22,774 24,992 16,276 19,660
+Minimum lease payments under operating leases recognised as expense 22,774 24,992 16,276 19,660

-At the balance sheet date, the Group's outstanding commitments for future minimum lease payments under non-cancellable operating leases are approximately the current year's lease expenses, which are expected not to significantly altered during the next years.
-Operating lease payments represent mainly rentals payable by the Group for certain of its office properties, machinery, vehicles and furniture and equipment.
+At the balance sheet date, the Group's outstanding commitments for future minimum lease payments under non-cancellable operating leases are approximately the current year's lease expenses, which are expected not to significantly be altered during the next years.
+Operating lease payments represent mainly rentals payable by the Group for certain of its office properties, machinery, vehicles, furniture and equipment.
 Lease fees for office properties are generally fixed for an average term of twelve years.
-Lease fees for machinery and vehicles are generally fixed for an average of 1 and 3 year, respectively.
+Lease fees for machinery and vehicles are generally fixed for an average of 1 and 3 years, respectively.

-39. SIGNIFICANT EVENTS
+39. Significant Events